-Three audience members at a time are led into the backseat of my Toyota Corolla, where an actor (or two) sit up front and take them for a (literal) ride — sometimes with and sometimes without a “fourth wall”.
-These short plays are being mounted all around the greater Boston area once a month, produced by Nicholas Medvescek.
+Three audience members at a time are led into the backseat of a car, where two characters sit up front and take them for a (literal) ride — sometimes with and sometimes without a “fourth wall”.
+These short plays are being mounted all around the greater Boston area, produced by Nicholas Medvescek.

 "Me Monster" was presented in Jamaica Plain on 14 February 2016, featuring Michael Ciszewski and Ben Heath.